Erik-orange/teamTreeHouse-React-Basics/README.md

 ### Props & State
+`props` pass data from a parent component to a child component.

 `props` is an object.
 Data in `props` is "_Read-Only_".

 `state` is a regular JavaScript object with properties that define the pieces of data that change over time.
 Data in `state` is "_Read/Write_".

+For any data that will change we need to use `state`.

 The data in `state` is distributed through `props`.